Acxiom/metalus/docs/parameter-mapping.md

 In addition to searching the parameters for the current pipeline, the user has the option of specifying a pipelineId in the syntax for *@* and *$* to specify any previous pipeline value. *Example: @p1.StepOne*

+## Types
+The type attribute on the pipeline step parameter is used for parsing the value/defaultValue when the type cannot be determined or to provide additional information to the mapper.

+* **text** - The most common type when using mappings.
+The value will be parsed for special characters.
+* **string** - The same as text.
+The value will be evaluated as a string.
+* **boolean** - The value will be parsed as a boolean.
+* **integer** - The value will be parsed as an int.
+* **script** - This indicates that the value contains a script and should not be parsed.
+The value will be returned unaltered.
+* **list** - Indicates that the value is a list.
+* **object** - Indicates that the value contains and object.
+This should be stored as a map.
+* **result** - Indicates that this parameter should be matched against the output of a branch step.
+The value will contain either nothing or the _nextStepId_.

+Additional information about step parameters may be found [here](step-templates.md#params).

 ## Embedded Values
 Values may also be embedded.
 The user has the option to reference properties embedded in top level objects.
 Given an object (obj) that contains a sub-object (subObj) which contains a name, the user could access the name field using this